Rajvi-Trivedi/OOP-Wrapper/README.md

-# OOPS Wrapper – Staff Management System (Python Project)
+# Staff Management System (OOP Implementation in Python)

 ## Project Overview

-OOPS Wrapper is a console-based Python application developed to demonstrate Object-Oriented Programming (OOP) principles through a structured staff management system.
+This project is a console-based Staff Management System built to demonstrate advanced Object-Oriented Programming (OOP) concepts in Python.

-The project models a real-world organizational hierarchy using classes, inheritance, encapsulation, polymorphism, and operator overloading.
-It provides an interactive menu-driven interface to manage different types of staff members.
+It models a real-world organizational hierarchy using structured class design, inheritance, encapsulation, polymorphism, and operator overloading.
+The system allows dynamic creation and management of different staff roles through a menu-driven interface.

 ---

-## Purpose
+## Objective

-The objective of this project is to implement and apply advanced OOP concepts, including:
+The project focuses on applying core and advanced OOP principles, including:

-* Class and object creation
+* Class and object modeling
 * Encapsulation using private attributes
 * Getter and setter methods
 * Inheritance and subclassing
-* Method overriding
+* Method overriding and polymorphism
-* Polymorphism
 * Operator overloading
-* Destructor implementation
+* Special methods implementation
-* Dynamic object management using dictionaries
+* Dynamic object storage using dictionaries

-This project reflects a transition from procedural programming to structured object-oriented system design.

 ---